aerorahul/mkprepbufr/README.md

 # mkprepbufr
-Extract bits of global-workflow related to generation of prepbufr file.
+Extract the `prep` step of the global-workflow related to generation of prepbufr files.
+This repository in essense set's up the execution of `JGLOBAL_PREP` on Hera and WCOSS_DELL_P3 (Venus and Mars).

 ## Lazy Instructions
 1. Clone this repository and cd into it.